-This is collaborative work with Nancy Rabalais at LUMCON and Olivia Mason at Florida State University.
-We are using a wide range of cultivation-independent techniques to learn about the microbial communities and genetics associated with the generation and maintenance of seasonal bottom water hypoxia on the Northern Gulf of Mexico shelf region (see lab blog entries for 2013 and 2014 cruise information).
-Associated Award: “Cultivation independent assessment of microbial communities in the Gulf of Mexico dead zone.”
-Ralph E. Powe Junior Faculty Enhancement Award, Oak Ridge Associated Universities.
+We have collaborated with Nancy Rabalais (LSU/LUMCON), Olivia Mason (Florida State University), and Brett Baker (University of Texas) in deploying a wide range of cultivation-independent techniques to learn about the microbial communities and genetics associated with the generation and maintenance of seasonal bottom water hypoxia on the Northern Gulf of Mexico shelf region (see lab blog entries for 2013 and 2014 cruise information).
+New work will begin in mid-2020.
+The main page will have updates.

 Isolating new microbes capable of metabolizing greenhouse gasses

 We have funding from the USC Provost’s office that supports high-risk research to isolate novel microorganisms (targeting Archaea) that can metabolize greenhouse gasses like nitrous oxide, methane, and carbon dioxide.
 We are collaborating with Jan Amend’s lab (lead team) and Adam Smith’s lab.
 Research will begin in earnest in 2020 upon acquisition of new anaerobic and microaerophilic cultivation equipment.
 Stay tuned!

 Microbial degradation of photooxidized hydrocarbons.
 A one-year study with Christoph Aeppli’s lab (lead team) to determine how natural weathering of oil affects microbial biodegradation.
 This work is funded by the National Academies of Science, Engineering, and Medicine Gulf Research Program.